 18. Don’t comment on your own story

 When you step out of your story to comment on it, you take the audience also out of the story.
 You risk breaking the story bubble and you will need to take them back in.
 It puts the spotlight on you, instead of on the story.
-Most of the times a bad idea.
+Most of the time a bad idea.

 19. When you forget what’s next, pause

-Pause.
-The best thing you can do when you are forgetting what to tell next, is to pause.
+The best thing you can do when you are forgetting what to tell next is to pause.
 No need to panic.
 Just give yourself some rest and time to think.
 Lean back a little.
 Walk slowly to another spot.
 Pick up your glass and drink a bit of water.
 And then pick up the story again.

 20. Expect the unexpected disturbances